wesmosbyjr/unit-converter/README.md

 4xx, distinct from server failures.
 A fuller remedy — declarative validation via pydantic — is in "What I'd do next."

+## An automation, end to end

+**The toil.** Every code change required two merges: one for the code, then — after CI built the image — a second PR pinning the new SHA in the deployment manifest.
+I ran that loop manually four times in one week.

+**The automation.** A workflow step now runs after each successful main-branch build: it rewrites the image reference in `k8s/deployment.yaml` with the new SHA and pushes the change, which Argo CD then deploys.
+One merge, code to cluster.

+**The AI pairing — and the catch.** I built this with Claude Code in about 20 minutes.
+Its first draft was clean, plausible, and would have
+failed: it assumed the default `GITHUB_TOKEN` had permissions this repo's model doesn't grant.
+I caught the blind spot, corrected the token strategy [state the one true mechanism here], and documented the constraint.
+The correction loop was the value: the agent multiplied speed; environment knowledge was the safety system.

+**Verification.** [One merge, watched end to end: bot commit → Argo sync → rolling update, no loop-retrigger.]

 ## Running it

 Prerequisites: Docker Desktop, kind, kubectl, helm.